C4AI/blab-controller/INSTALL.md

 - **(In development and test environments)** <br/>
   To install additional dependencies for development, documentation generation and testing, add the arguments `--with dev,doc,test` to the command in the last step.
+To avoid the installation of production-only dependencies, add `--without prod`.

 - Install and set up the database server ([PostgreSQL](https://www.postgresql.org/), [MariaDB](https://mariadb.org/), [MySQL](https://www.mysql.com/) or [Oracle](https://www.oracle.com/database/)).
 If